databasedecision/nyctaxi/README.md

 2. Spin up Composer 2 environment with autoscaling

-3. Upload pipeline and metadata yaml files into GCS bucket and modules for ETL & validation in nested within DAG folder
+3. Upload pipeline and metadata yaml(after updating the relevant metadata) files into GCS bucket and modules for ETL & validation in nested within DAG folder

 5. Specify as below within admin -> variable